 TLEA Program Overview

 Application Phase: The agency applies for membership by contacting the Tennessee Association of Chiefs of Police for an application packet.
-The agency, once accepted into the Program receives necessary materials to assist in the next phases.
+The agency, once accepted into the TLEA program, receives necessary materials to assist in the next phases.

 - Onsite Assessment: A Tennessee Accreditation Program assessor(s) reviews the agencies policies, procedures, and practices against the standards to ensure necessary compliance is met.
-A report is then compiled and forwarded to the Tennessee Accreditation Program Board for review and nomination to award accreditation is made.
+A report is then compiled and forwarded to the Professional Standards Committee for review and nomination to award accreditation is made.

 - Review and Decision: The governing Board reviews the nomination and decides to award or defer accreditation.
 A date, time and location is arranged for formal presentation of the award.